-- styptic pencil
+- styptic pencil (or styptic powder)

 - 10% iodine solution

-Now, on a clean floor, with a clean dog, you’re going to shave the region surrounding the skin tag and wipe the entire area thoroughly with rubbing alcohol.
+- Now, on a clean floor, with a clean dog, you’re going to shave the skin tag region and wipe the entire area thoroughly with rubbing alcohol.

-Before letting your dog run free, be sure to also attach a cone collar to avoid any scratching and potential infection.
+Before letting your dog run free after the procedure, be sure to also attach a recovery cone collar or inflatable collar to avoid any scratching and potential infection.

 Veterinary Removal of Skin Tags on a Dog